-Former Sheffield United keeper Alan Kelly hung up his gloves in 2004 whilst playing for Blackburn Rovers having played top flight football for a total of 19 years.
+Former Sheffield United keeper Alan Kelly hung up his gloves in 2004 after a five-year spell at Blackburn Rovers having played top flight football for a total of 19 years.

-In October 2017 Kelly made a return to football as temporary goalkeeping coach at Everton – working under caretaker manager David Unsworth with whom he also worked with at Preston North End.
+In October 2017 Kelly made a return to club football as temporary goalkeeping coach at Everton working under caretaker manager David Unsworth with whom he also worked with at Preston North End.

 Back to Sheffield United